-On this page, you can find helpful tips we've distilled from our years of experience developing applications for Glass Enterprise Edition 2.
+On this page, you can find helpful tips distilled from our years of application development for Glass Enterprise Edition 2.
 We cover the following points so that you can have them in mind when you develop your own applications:

 Avoid unresponsive UI elements

 Don't use standard Android elements such as buttons, check boxes, and input text areas.
 These elements are treated by Glass as being unresponsive.
 Focus on the “one action per page” principle when you design the UI of your application.